kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-Custom-Export-HDRP-Setup.md

 ### Bulk data export

-Bulk data export is used to export configured export projects asynchronously to the file system or to a FHIR endpoint.
+Bulk data export is used to export configured export customexport asynchronously to the file system or to a FHIR endpoint.
 The Configuration and usage of the bulk data export is described [here](Bulk-Data-Export.md).

 ## Export Targets